 Carroll School of Management students participate in several case competitions each school year.
 Students are selected by faculty and deans to represent Carroll School at these competitions.

-Eller Ethics Case Competition
+Eller Ethics Case Competition, University of Arizona

 The 2012 Eller Ethics Case Competition took place in October at the University of Arizona.
 Boston College students, Matthew Alonsozana (A&S '14) and Justin Feng (CSOM '14) competed against 27 other teams from across the United States and Canada.
 They were given a case focusing on Maryland's decision to pursue hydrolic fracturing (fracking.)
 The teams were asked to analyze the legal, financial, and ethical implications of fracking and to provide the state of Maryland with a recommendation on how they should move forward.
-Matthew and Justin placed first in this year's competition!
+Matthew and Justin placed first in the 2012 competition!

 The Michigan Investment Conference

 Carroll School of Management students Matt Flynn’13, Charlie Rechtiene ’13, and Eddie Parisi ’14 traveled to the University of Michigan Ross School of Business to compete in the Michigan Investment Conference (http://miiuic.org/stock-pitch-faq/ ).
 Each of the 24 teams who competed were asked to pitch a stock of their choosing to a panel of judges.
 Matt, Charlie, and Eddie selected their stock in the two weeks leading up to the competition.
 After a 12 minute pitch, there were 8 minutes of questions.
 Matt, Charlie, and Eddie placed third in their bracket.